mikehsr/VidorFPGA/README.md

 1. Changed the top .v file to include user.v so you get access to the top-level I/O without having to edit the boilerplate
 2. Turned off Smart Compile so Quartus won't skip rebuilding your code when only the include file changes
 3. Created new vidorcvt C program to do the translation of the binary output
+4. Created awk script to do the same operation if you don't like the C program
 4. Simplified example plus "blank template" for both FPGA and sketch

 ## About Vidorcvt